paulxu1234/ameba_docs/source/application_note/secure_boot.rst

        c.
 Secure Boot Enable bit

-          - When in device\-development stage, it is recommended to program SECURE_BOOT_EN_LOG bit, which can be disabled afterward.
+          - When in device-development stage, it is recommended to program SECURE_BOOT_EN_LOG bit, which can be disabled afterward.
 Use efuse rmap first to check value in 0x3, then enable SECURE_BOOT_EN_LOG bit (0x3 bit2).

     .. code::